 The Memory of Time is a study about the plasticity of time and light, to see time and light as something elastic.
 For me there is a strong correlation between the impermanence of light and the fluidity of time.
-In The Memory of Time I explore abstract spaces.
+In The Memory of Time I explore and create abstract spaces.
 What interests me most, are architectural structures where light can fleet in and out, creating a new space.

 To me light is both a tangible and evanescent medium, if not a language.
 By fading, molding and carving the light in my photographs, I transform reality and move into an imaginative and intuitive realm.
 The process involves composing layered images that nearly look like drawings, scraping off the innate realism that is part of photography, thus creating a more sensorial and subliminal world.